fjfricke/framework-of-thoughts/README.md

-# llm_graph_optimizer
+# Framework-of-Thoughts

 ## Description
-`llm_graph_optimizer` is a Python library designed to model and optimize graph-based multi-step reasoning problems using large language models (LLMs).
+`framework-of-thoughts` is a Python library designed to model and optimize graph-based multi-step reasoning problems using large language models (LLMs).
 It provides tools for creating, visualizing and executing prompting strategies, and optimizing hyperparameters using optuna.

 ## Installation

 To install the project, you can use `pip install git+https://github.com/fjfricke/llm-graph-optimizer.git`.
-Ensure you have Python 3.12 or higher installed.
+Ensure you have Python 3.12 installed.

 ## Development

-To install the project for development purposes or to run the examples, ensure you have Python 3.12 or higher installed.
+To install the project for development purposes or to run the examples, ensure you have Python 3.12 installed.
 Clone the project.
 Then, use `poetry` to set up the environment:

 ```bash
 poetry install